A Walk in Wolf Wood: Plot summary

 John and Margaret Begbie are two adolescent siblings from England vacationing in Germany with their parents.
-While resting at the edge of an area of the Black Forest, which is named "Wolfenwald" ("Wolf Wood"), they suddenly see a strange man dressed in archaic garments running past them, weeping.
-Curious, and with their parents distracted, they follow him and soon come upon a gold medal they saw around the stranger's neck and which he lost in his flight.
+While resting at the edge of an area of the Black Forest, which is named Wolfenwald ("Wolf Wood"), they suddenly see a strange man dressed in archaic garments running past them, weeping.
+Curious, and with their parents sleeping, they follow him and soon come upon a gold medal they saw around the stranger's neck and which he lost in his flight.
 Then they follow his trail to an ancient, derelict cottage in the forest, where they find the stranger's clothes under the bed.
 Dusk suddenly falls, and the two children are menaced by a huge wolf appearing at the hut.
-John chases it away by hurling the medal at him, and he and Margaret run back to their campsite, only to find their parents and the car mysteriously missing.
+John chases it away by hurling the medal at him, and he and Margaret run back to their campsite, only to find their parents and the car mysteriously gone.

 After settling down for the night, in the hopes their parents will return soon, they are woken at dawn by the re-appearance of the wolf being chased by a medieval-looking hunting party.
 After Margaret sends them the wrong way, and noting more and more features in the surrounding area changing gradually, the children begin to believe that they have been caught in some sort of weird dream.
 Lacking an alternative, they return to the cottage, where they are surprised to find it inhabited by the weeping stranger.
 The latter introduces himself as Mardian, a courtier and close friend to one Duke Otho, the ruler of these parts, and explains that he is the wolf the children have encountered.
 Five years previously, Duke Otho was wounded in battle and since then rendered unable to walk, even though by all rights he should have fully recovered.
 Otho became bitter towards Mardian, who had to stand in for him since that time, a sentiment which attracted Almeric, an evil, ambitious nobleman and enchanter at Otho's court.
 Lusting after the Duke's wealth and lands, he tried to gain Mardian's aid in his schemes, but failed.
 After unsuccessfully attempting to assassinate him, Almeric used his knowledge of the black arts to curse Mardian into becoming a wolf every night and to turn himself into Mardian's doppelgänger.
 Mardian suspects that Almeric will soon murder Otho (whom he has been slowly poisoning) and the Duke's son, Crispin, to assume the Duke's title for himself, and that John and Margaret were transported into his era by the power of trust and fidelity between Mardian and Otho, symbolized by the near-identical amulets they are wearing, in order to set things right.